HobnobMancer/SI_Foltanyi_et_al_2023/README.md

 - The conceptural translations are placed in `genomes/proteins`
 - The GenBank formate files are placed in the `genomes/gbk` directory

+A log of the `prodigal` terminal output was placed in `data/logs/prodigal.log`.

 ### Identifying Single-Copy Orthologues (SCOs)

 Orthologues present in the RefSeq _Thermotoga_ genomes were identified using [`orthofinder`](https://github.com/davidemms/OrthoFinder)